xiuql/BDSIM4CEPC/manual/source/introduction.rst

 **MAD8** / **MADX**.
 The user prepares a representation of the accelerator lattice they wish to simulate by defining magnets or various accelerator components and the sequence they should appear in.
-Additionally, the user may set options describing for example, energy tracking cuts, which physics processes of importance and at which locations to record output.
+Additionally, the user may set options describing, for example, energy tracking cuts, which physics processes are of importance and at which locations to record output.

 BDSIM can then use the input file to simulate the passage of the desired number of